mocs524/greybus-spec/source/special.rst

 Table :num:`table-firmware-get-firmware-response` defines the Greybus Firmware get firmware response payload.
-The response includes the stream of bytes requested by the module.
-In the case that the AP cannot fulfill the request, such as when the requested stream size was greater than the total size of the firmware blob, it shall signal an error in the status byte of the response header.
+The response includes the stream of bytes requested by the module.  <GYBS.R.0215.001>In the case that the AP cannot fulfill the request, such as when the requested stream size was greater than the total size of the firmware blob, it shall signal an error in the status byte of the response header.</GYBS.R.0215.001>

 .. figtable::
     :nofig: